 Driving Behaviour Analysis

 (a) Driving Behaviour Analysis of Professional Bus Drivers in Indian Traffic Scenario (Ongoing)

-(a) Driving behaviour classification using (i) a simple unsupervised approach; and (ii) Data-driven AutoML approach
+(b) Driving behaviour classification: (i) An unsupervised (Explainable) approach; and (ii) Supervised (AutoML-based) approach

 Traditional driving behaviour recognition algorithms leverage hand-crafted features extracted from raw driving data, and then apply user-defined machine learning models to identify driving behaviours.
 However, such solutions are limited by the set of selected features and by the chosen model, requiring extensive knowledge of the analyzed signals to perform reasonably.

 In this work, two data-driven driving behaviour recognition frameworks are developed for professional drivers based on (i) a simple yet efficient, unsupervised, aggregation based approach, (ii) automatic feature extraction and feature selection algorithm and a deep neural network architecture obtained using an Automated Machine Learning (AutoML) approach.

 Online product reviews have become increasingly important in digital consumer markets where they play a crucial role in making purchasing decisions by most consumers.
 Unfortunately, spammers often take advantage of online reviews by writing fake reviews to promote/demote certain products.
 Most of the previous studies have focused on detecting fake reviews and individual fake reviewer-ids.
 However, to target a particular product, fake reviewers work collaboratively in groups and/or create multiple fake ids to write reviews and control the sentiments of the product.
 This work addresses the problem of detecting such fake reviewer groups.

 We proposed a top-down framework for candidate fake reviewer groups’ detection based on the DeepWalk approach on reviewers’ graph data and a (modified) semisupervised clustering method, which can incorporate partial background knowledge.